christopherobin/mage/lib/archivist/README.md

 archivist.distribute(function (error) { });
 ```

-This takes all the queued up operations (create, update, del, touch) and executes them on each of
+This takes all the queued up operations (add, set, del, touch) and executes them on each of
 the relevant vaults.
 This distribution is automatically done by the `state` object in MAGE when it
 closes without errors, so you should never have to call this yourself.